chadalen/personal-website/src/data/blog/how-to-deploy-a-nodejs-web-app-to-aws-elastic-beanstalk.md

 This line tells docker to copy the package.json file so we can install only the dependencies in the next line.
 `COPY package*.json ./`

 This tells docker to first install the dependencies, then remove the cached dependencies.
-When we install depenencies in npm or yarn, it caches the dependencies so if we run npm install it doesn't have to fetch the dependencies again.
-We clean the dependencies here because we don't need to install any dependencies again.
+When we install dependencies using npm; npm will cache the dependencies so if we run "npm install" again it doesn't have to fetch the dependencies again.
+We clean the dependencies here because we don't need to install dependencies again from within a docker container.
 Also this will significantly reduce the size of your application.
 ```
 RUN npm install && \
 		npm cache clean